Robust Robustness

-\paragraph{Metric neighborhoods} If the designer is concerned about misspecifying the prior, it is natural to define the ambiguity set to be a neighborhood of some reference prior.\footnote{In the monopoly selling problem, \cite{BergemannSchlag2011} consider a Prokhorov ball.
+\paragraph{Metric neighborhoods} Another natural choice of ambiguity set is a neighborhood of some reference prior or set of priors.\footnote{In the monopoly selling problem, \cite{BergemannSchlag2011} consider a Prokhorov ball.
 In a contracting problem, \cite{Auster2018} uses an $\e$-contamination neighborhood.} Here, we define metric neighborhoods in our general setting.
 Given a metric $D$ on $\D(\Th)$, a radius $r > 0$, and a nonempty subset $C$ of $\D(\Th)$, the \emph{metric-$D$, radius-$r$ neighborhood of $C$} is defined by